acidonper/openshift4-advanced-cluster-security/README.md

 scanner-db-77dd49d98-85cnn   1/1     Running   0          2m28s
 ```

-CENTRAL: Central is the main component of Red Hat Advanced Cluster Security for Kubernetes and it is installed as a Kubernetes deployment.
+- CENTRAL: Central is the main component of Red Hat Advanced Cluster Security for Kubernetes and it is installed as a Kubernetes deployment.
 It handles data persistence, API interactions, and user interface (Portal) access.
 You can use the same Central instance to secure multiple OpenShift Container Platform or Kubernetes clusters.

-SCANNER: Red Hat Advanced Cluster Security for Kubernetes includes an image vulnerability scanning component called Scanner.
+- SCANNER: Red Hat Advanced Cluster Security for Kubernetes includes an image vulnerability scanning component called Scanner.
 It analyzes all image layers to check for known vulnerabilities from the Common Vulnerabilities and Exposures (CVEs) list.
 Scanner also identifies vulnerabilities in packages installed by package managers and in dependencies for multiple programming languages.

-NOTE: *For more information [RHACS Central Documentation](https://docs.openshift.com/acs/3.69/architecture/acs-architecture.html)*
+**NOTE**: *For more information [RHACS Central Documentation](https://docs.openshift.com/acs/3.69/architecture/acs-architecture.html)*

 #### Testing RHACS Central Component